-A in both semesters of Precalculus or B (88%) in both semesters of Honors Precalculus; PSAT or SAT Math 560 or higher or ACT Math 24 or higher AP Calculus AB is a college level mathematics course that offers the opportunity for college credit upon completion.
-Topics to be covered include limits, derivatives, and integrals.
+Grades 11, 12 = Tear (TCT) A in both semesters of Precalculus or B (88%) in both semesters of Honors Precalculus; PSAT or SAT Math 560 or higher or ACT Math 24 or higher AP Calculus AB is a college level mathematics course that offers the opportunity for college credit upon completion.
+Topics to be covered include: limits, derivatives, and integrals.
 Students should anticipate spending more time studying outside of class than is normally expended.
-Some summer preparation and review are expected.
+Some summer preparation and review is expected.